safeos.sh

 └── auth/email-auth.ts

-Every frame is written to a rolling 5-10 minute buffer and then discarded.
-Nothing is stored long-term unless the user explicitly exports it.
-The GDPR export endpoint (483 lines) builds a complete user data package on demand and can compress it, mark frames as exported for incremental sync, and hand back a signed bundle.
+Every frame is written to a rolling 5–10 minute buffer and then discarded.
+Nothing is stored long-term unless you explicitly export it.
+The GDPR export endpoint builds a complete user data package on demand, can compress it, mark frames as exported for incremental sync, and hand back a signed bundle.

-The settings surface is deliberately comprehensive because the trust model depends on users being able to see and control everything.
-General settings, detection tuning, AI model selection, detection zones, notification channels, alert thresholds, escalation timing, privacy controls, appearance, schedule, and sounds — all exposed as independent settings pages.
+The settings surface is broad — every detection rule, model choice, threshold, and notification channel is independently configurable.
+General settings, detection tuning, AI model selection, detection zones, notification channels, alert thresholds, escalation timing, privacy controls, appearance, schedule, sounds — all separate pages, all version-controlled in the open repo.

 SafeOS Settings page showing the general settings with display name field, theme selection (dark, light, system), and a left nav with sections for detection, AI models, detection zones, notifications, alerts, escalation, privacy, appearance, schedule, and sounds